incrementalelm/semantic-types/slides.md

   - Types
   - Gatekeeper types
 - I don't want to fix it once.
 I want to prevent it from happening again.

+# Why do you trust semantic types more than variable names?

+- Levels of trust
+  - Comment
+  - Variable name
+  - Function name (to convert from type)
+  - Type
+- Why?
+  - How much support does the compiler give me?
+  - How likely am I to change it when the meaning changes?